 You can learn more about overdoses from cocaine and other stimulants, which often involve fentanyl, from this report issued by the OASAS Medical Advisory Panel.

-Naloxone, known by the brand name Narcan, is a medication that can rapidly reverse an opioid overdose from a prescription opioid, heroin, fentanyl, and other drugs mixed with opioids.
-Because fentanyl is more potent than other opioids, additional doses of naloxone may be required to reverse an overdose.
+Naloxone, known by the brand name Narcan, is a medication that can reverse an opioid overdose from a prescription opioid, heroin, fentanyl, and other opioids.
+Fentanyl is a strong opioid that is known to be mixed into a variety of substances such as heroin, cocaine, and illicitly manufactured pills.

 - Virtual naloxone training is now available to anyone interested in learning about this life saving medication.